 While most medications don’t cause long-term changes to your brain function, people with anxiety may have physical changes in their brain.
 This can affect how they respond to normal situations and their ability to process emotions.
 Medications and therapy can help with this.

-If you’re looking to drink alcohol, please talk to your healthcare provider for more specific advice.
+In general, it’s not recommended to drink alcohol while taking an SSRI, SNRI, or benzodiazepine.
+This is also true for buspirone and hydroxyzine.
+If you’re looking to drink alcohol, talk to your healthcare provider for more specific advice.

 Not always.
 It depends on your symptoms and how controlled they become over time.

 As mentioned, if you’re taking an antidepressant, it may take a few weeks before your symptoms improve.
-It’s recommended to keep taking your medication for at least 12 months if you’re benefiting from the medication.
+It’s recommended to keep taking your medication for at least 12 months if you’re benefiting from it.
 This is meant to help prevent symptoms from getting worse again.

 After 12 months or so, you and your healthcare provider may decide to continue the medication or to gradually stop taking it.